gabiz/DrivingTracker/README.md

 ### Run the app

+    DEBUG=automaticator npm start

+### View the app

+Open `localhost:3000` in your browser.

+### Testing locally, skipping oAuth

+You can test locally as a logged in user, bypassing oAuth by including an `access_token` when running the app.

-    DEBUG=automaticator ./bin/www
+    DEBUG=automaticator TOKEN=YOUR-AUTOMATIC-ACCESS-TOKEN npm start

 ### Deploy to Heroku

-If you have the heroku toolbelt installed, you can create, configure and deploy this app in five commands:
+If you have the heroku toolbelt installed, you can create, configure and deploy this app to Heroku.
+To create an app:

     heroku create

+If you already created an app, add it as a git remote:

+    git remote add heroku YOUR-HEROKU-GIT-URL

+Configure the heroku app's environment variables:

     heroku config:add AUTOMATIC_CLIENT_ID="YOUR AUTOMATIC CLIENT ID"
     heroku config:add AUTOMATIC_CLIENT_SECRET="YOUR AUTOMATIC CLIENT SECRET"
     heroku config:add AUTOMATIC_AUTHORIZE_URL=https://www.automatic.com/oauth/authorize/
     heroku config:add AUTOMATIC_AUTH_TOKEN_URL=https://www.automatic.com/oauth/access_token/

+Deploy your app to heroku:

     git push heroku master

 See [deploying a node.js app](https://devcenter.heroku.com/articles/getting-started-with-nodejs#deploy-your-application-to-heroku) for more information.